anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

 </div>

-<p>Art - writing included - is creative energy shaped by emotion, philosophy and lived experience guided by intention.
+<p class="font-nevermind">Art - writing included - is creative energy shaped by emotion, philosophy and lived experience guided by intention.
 While some AI-generated outputs meticulously crafted by user inputs are truly excellent, most users are not incentivised by qualitative outcomes; their output which unfortunately constitutes a significant portion of the content available online, lacks the depth, coherence and intentionality of artistic expression.</p>
-<p>This compromised artistic integrity creates standard deviations between intention and outcome which are a form of emergent chaos, more damaging than noise as they risk stagnation and the standardisation of what will eventually become mediocrity.</p>
+<p class="font-nevermind">This compromised artistic integrity creates standard deviations between intention and outcome which are a form of emergent chaos, more damaging than noise as they risk stagnation and the standardisation of what will eventually become mediocrity.</p>

 <h4 class="section-header">The Rise of the “Agent” Label</h4>

-<p>The Agent label today falls into two categories.</p>
+<p class="font-nevermind">The Agent label today falls into two categories.</p>

 <span class="list-header">Guided Execution:</span>
 <ul class="custom-bullets">